 Each classroom teacher will address general classroom disruption through their classroom management plan.
-Classroom management plans will be reviewed with students regularly and provided to parents/guardians via email or newsletter.
+Classroom management plans will be reviewed with students regularly and provided to parents/guardians via email or newsletter; high school teachers will include this information in their course syllabi..
 Actions may include in-class disciplinary action, telephoning the parent(s) or guardian(s) when feasible, and/or scheduling conferences with parent(s) or guardian(s) and/or other school staff.
 Only when the action taken by the teacher is ineffective, or the disruption is severe, will the student be referred to the principal or his/her designee.
 Failure to bring notebook, pencil, or homework, or failure to do work in class are not cause for disciplinary referrals; however ,multiple offenses of these actions may be considered defiance of a teacher in regard to these areas is cause for disciplinary referral.
 Parents or guardians should be notified by the teacher of students who consistently exhibit poor work habits.
 The following provides a description of disciplinary problems that may occur and administrative options that may be taken by school officials.